Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 * Plant - multicellular eukaryotic organisms of the kingdom Plantae.

 #### Subclasses
 There are also several other subclasses that provide additional meaning to the named entities.
-So far, this information has been used only for display purposes (named entity recognition work with the base classes only).
+So far, this information has been used only for display purposes (named entity recognition works with the base classes only).
 Currently, there are 28 subclasses in the schema:

 * Artist (subclass of Person);
 * Athlete (subclass of Person);